HomeLatest NewsPolicy‘Big Tech crackdown’ in EU is about to start

 The law also contains about 20 rules that in many cases target practices by Big Tech that have gone against the bloc’s rules on competition, but that Brussels has struggled to enforce.

-These myriad obligations include forcing Apple to open up its app store to alternative payment systems, a practice that the maker has opposed fiercely, most notably in its feud with Epic games, the maker of Fortnite.
+These myriad obligations include forcing Apple to open up its app store to alternative payment systems, a practice that the iPhone maker has opposed fiercely, most notably in its feud with Epic games, the maker of Fortnite.

 Google would be asked to clearly offer users of Android-run smartphones alternatives to its search engine, the Google Maps app or its Chrome browser.